Boston Marathon: History

+Men have competed in the event since its inaugural edition in 1897.
+Women were officially allowed to enter the event starting in 1972, although organizers now recognize 1966 as the first edition officially completed by a woman.
+Wheelchair divisions were added in 1975 for men and in 1977 for women.
+The first person to officially race in Boston in a wheelchair was Bob Hall.
+Handcycle divisions were added in 2017 for both men and women.

 The Boston Marathon was first run in April 1897, having been inspired by the revival of the marathon for the 1896 Summer Olympics in Athens, Greece.
-Until 2020 it was the oldest continuously running marathon, and the second longest continuously running footrace in North America, having debuted five months after the Buffalo Turkey Trot.
+Until 2020 it was the second oldest continuously running marathon, and the third longest continuously running footrace in North America, having debuted five months after the five mile Buffalo Turkey Trot race.

 On April 19, 1897, ten years after the establishment of the B.A.A., the association held the 24.5 mi marathon to conclude its athletic competition, the B.A.A.
 Games.
-The inaugural winner was John J. "JJ" McDermott, who ran the 24.5 mile course in 2:55:10, leading a field of 15.
+The winner of the inaugural edition was John J. "JJ" McDermott, who ran the 24.5-mile course in 2:55:10, leading a field of 15.
 The event was scheduled for the recently established holiday of Patriots' Day, with the race linking the Athenian and American struggles for liberty.
-The race, which became known as the Boston Marathon, has been held every year since then, even during the World War years & the Great Depression, making it the world's oldest annual marathon.
-In 1924, the starting line was moved from Metcalf's Mill in Ashland to Hopkinton Green and the course was lengthened to 26 mi 385 yd to conform to the standard set by the 1908 Summer Olympics and codified by the IAAF in 1921.
+The race, which became known as the Boston Marathon, has been held in some form every year since then, even during the World War years and the Great Depression, making it the world's oldest annual marathon.
+In 1924, the starting line was moved from Metcalf's Mill in Ashland to the neighboring town of Hopkinton.
+The course was lengthened to 26 mi 385 yd to conform to the standard set by the 1908 Summer Olympics and codified by the IAAF in 1921.
+The first 1.9 mile are run in Hopkinton before the runners enter Ashland.

 The Boston Marathon was originally a local event, but its fame and status have attracted runners from all over the world.
 For most of its history, the Boston Marathon was a free event, and the only prize awarded for winning the race was a wreath woven from olive branches.
 However, corporate-sponsored cash prizes began to be awarded in the 1980s, when professional athletes refused to run the race unless a cash award was available.
 The first cash prize for winning the marathon was awarded in 1986.

 Walter A. Brown was the President of the Boston Athletic Association from 1941 to 1964.
 During the height of the Korean War in 1951, Brown denied Koreans entry into the Boston Marathon.
 He stated: "While American soldiers are fighting and dying in Korea, every Korean should be fighting to protect his country instead of training for marathons.
 As long as the war continues there, we positively will not accept Korean entries for our race on April 19."